 Teriyaki cooking methods have been used for centuries, beginning in the Tokugawa (or Edo) period.
 During the Tokugawa shoguns dynasty (1603-1867), many changes in urbanization and agricultural methods led to the introduction of new ingredients and styles of cooking.

-While shouyu is the primary flavoring used in authentic Japanese cooking, teriyaki became popular in the United States during the 1960s when Japanese immigrants settled in Hawaii.
+While shoyu is the primary flavoring used in authentic Japanese cooking, teriyaki became popular in the United States during the 1960s when Japanese immigrants settled in Hawaii.
 This unique marinade was created using local products such as pineapple juice and brown sugar, which were blended together in soy sauce.

 Ingredients